Structural Implications of the Chameleon Mechanism on White Dwarfs: Conclusion

-After exploring the chameleon energy scales and coupling strengths compatible with astronomical observations, we have inferred parametric expressions for the MR relations that depend on the mentioned parameters.
-This result allows us to analyse the compatibility of our model with current and future observations without having to numerically solve the ODE systems again, a computationally time-consuming task.
-Moreover, this allows us to check for degeneracies between other classes of screening mechanisms once the analogous formulae are derived.
+After exploring the ranges of the chameleon energy scales and coupling strengths, we have inferred parametric expressions for the MR relations that depend on the mentioned parameters.
+This result allows us to check for degeneracies between other classes of screening mechanisms once the analogous formulae are derived without having to numerically solve the ODE systems again, a computationally time-consuming task.

 A continuation of this work could be to explore the stability of chameleon-screened WDs through radial perturbations, even studying the stable regime of WD oscillations.
-Furthermore, the effect that such a scalar field has on other properties of WDs, such as their cooling time, remains unexplored.
+Furthermore, the effect that such a scalar field has on other properties of WDs, such as their crystallisation process, remains unexplored.
 Naturally, an interesting prospect would be to apply the presented framework and the developed computational tools to other ST theories.